VI4IO/jhps-workflows-issue1/paper1/README.md

 The columns are named according to the following scheme: metric category, e.g, bytes read 0 or md file delete 4.
 The first part is the one of the nine metric names and the second part is the category number (LowIO=0, HighIO=1 and CriticalIO=4).
 These columns are used for machine learning as input features.
 There is a constraint for each metric (metric 0 + metric 1 + metric 4 = 1), that makes 9 features redundant, because they can be computed from the other features.
-So we have to deal with 18 features; max is 1.17.
+So we have to deal with 18 features; max is 1.17.

 ### job_metrics.csv